RJW20/flappy_bird_ai_genetic_algorithm/README.md

 ## Running the Algorithm
 1. Change any settings you want in `flappy_bird_ai/settings.py`.
 For more information on what they control see [here](https://github.com/RJW20/genetic_algorithm_template/blob/main/README.md).
 2. Run the algorithm `poetry run main`.
 3. View the playback of saved history with `poetry run playback`.
+You can change the generation shown with the left/right arrow keys and increase or slowdown the playback with the k/j keys respectively.

 ## Results
 Flappy Bird is a very simple game and is easily beaten by the Genetic Algorithm.
 Here is a group created in generation 5 passing the 1000 mark: